vtexdocs/dev-portal-content/docs/localization/store-architecture.md

 The reference architecture below exemplifies its main characteristics:

-* **Separate website**: A single account, but each store with its own domain, bound to different [trade policies](https://help.vtex.com/en/tracks/vtex-store-overview--eSDNk26pdvemF3XKM0nK9/4EPwTXx5oFdSG1dA3zIchz#trade-policy) by [bindings](https://help.vtex.com/en/tutorial/what-is-binding--4NcN3NJd0IeYccgWCI8O2W).
+- **Separate website**: A si-gle account, but each store with its own domain, bound to different [trade policies](https://help.vtex.com/en/tracks/vtex-store-overview--eSDNk26pdvemF3XKM0nK9/4EPwTXx5oFdSG1dA3zIchz#trade-policy) by [bindings](https://help.vtex.com/en/tutorial/what-is-binding--4NcN3NJd0IeYccgWCI8O2W).
-* **Search**: Same [search settings](https://developers.vtex.com/docs/guides/search-overview) for all websites.
+- **Search**: Same [search settings](https://developers.vtex.com/docs/guides/search-overview) for all websites.
-* **CMS**: Shared access to the [Content Management System (CMS)](https://developers.vtex.com/docs/guides/vtex-io-documentation-cms) between websites.
+- **CMS**: Shared access to the [Content Management System (CMS)](https://developers.vtex.com/docs/guides/vtex-io-documentation-cms) between websites.
-* **Customer data storage**: A single [Master Data](https://developers.vtex.com/docs/guides/master-data-introduction) for all stores.
+- **Customer data storage**: A single [Master Data](https://developers.vtex.com/docs/guides/master-data-introduction) for all stores.
-* **Catalog**: A single catalog segmented by trade policies.
+- **Catalog**: A single catalog segmented by trade policies.
-* **Logistics**: Each store manages its logistics through different warehouses in the same logistics panel.
+- **Logistics**: Each store manages its logistics through different warehouses in the same logistics panel.
-* **Order Management System (OMS)**: A unified OMS panel for all stores.
+- **Order Management System (OMS)**: A unified OMS panel for all stores.
-* **Payments**: Shared payment settings across all stores.
+- **Payments**: Shared payment settings across all stores.
-* **Prices and promotions**: Different prices and promotions can be configured for each store, segmented by trade policy.
+- **Prices and promotions**: Different prices and promotions can be configured for each store, segmented by trade policy.
 Still, prices and promotions for all stores are managed in the same panel.
-* **Message Center**: A single [Message Center](https://help.vtex.com/en/tutorial/understanding-the-message-center--tutorials_84) for all stores.
+- **Message Center**: A single [Message Center](https://help.vtex.com/en/tutorial/understanding-the-message-center--tutorials_84) for all stores.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/store-architecture/multi-currency-language-single-account.png)